-In reptiles, the liver is the largest extrinsic digestive gland and is the site of initial processing of materials absorbed by intestinal capillaries and transported via tributaries of the hepatic portal vein [17].
+In reptiles, the liver is the largest extrinsic digestive gland and is the site of initial processing of materials absorbed by intestinal capillaries and transported via tributaries of the hepatic portal vein (Schaffner, 1998).
 This visceral organ is large and singular and can have various shapes depending on the visceral cavity.
-In snakes and some lizards it is long and thin while it is thick and more compact in some other reptile species [21].
+In snakes and some lizards, it is long and thin while it is thick and more compact in some other reptile species (Starck and Beese, 2002).

-The hepatocyte-sinusoidal structure is physiologically important, not only because hepatocytes takes up large molecules from the sinusoid, but also because a large number of macromolecules (e.g., lipoproteins, albumin and fibrinogen) are secreted into the sinusoid.
-We detected that the hepatocytes are arranged in multi-cell-thick cords or plates along the narrow and short tortuous sinusoids.
-Our finding is in accordance with reports conformed that the sinusoids are capillary networks which are localized in the spaces between hepatic plates [22].
+The hepatocyte-sinusoidal structure is physiologically important, not only because hepatocytes take up large molecules from the sinusoid, but also because a large number of macromolecules (e.g., lipoproteins, albumin and fibrinogen) are secreted into the sinusoid.
+We detected that the hepatocytes are arranged in multi-cellthick cords or plates along the narrow and short tortuous sinusoids.
+Our finding is in accordance with reports confirmed that the sinusoids are capillary networks which are localized in the spaces between hepatic plates (Rappaport, 1963).

 Also, we observed that the hepatic plates are arising from the central vein to the lobular periphery and the radial arrangement of hepatic cords around the central vein is generally not apparent.
-This finding was provided a good support from the reports of Jacobson [23] who found that in snake, a radial arrangement of hepatic plates around a central vein is generally not apparent.
-In microscopical examination, we found several-cell-thick plate of hepatocytes separated by narrow and short tortuous sinusoids.
-This finding agreed with Akiyoshi and Inoue [24] who observed in the fish's liver the hepatic plate's line multi-layered hepatocytes, the so-called solid or tubular types.
+This finding was provided good support from the reports of Jacobson (2007) who found in the snake. a radial that arrangement of hepatic plates around a central vein is generally not apparent.
+In the microscopical examination, we found a several-cell-thick plate of hepatocytes separated by narrow and short tortuous sinusoids.
+This finding agreed with Akiyoshi and Inoue (2004) who observed in the fish's liver the hepatic plate's line multi-layered hepatocytes, the so-called solid or tubular types.

 Moreover, we detected in the liver tissue a portal triad which comprised of bile duct accompanied by a portal vein and hepatic arteriole.
-This finding is in the same line with Motta [25] who speculated that the portal triad contains branches of the portal vein, hepatic artery, and bile duct, lymph vessels and nerves.
+This finding is in the same line with Motta (1984) who speculated that the portal triad contains branches of the portal vein, hepatic artery, and bile duct, lymph vessels and nerves.
 These vessels and ducts are surrounded by connective tissue.

-Also, examination of the Acanthodactylus boskianus liver showed a mild amount of connective tissue stroma around the central vein as well as the sinusoidal walls and each portal area.
-These findings are in accordance with those displayed in the liver of some lizards, by some researchers who revealed that the parenchyma is supported by connective tissue stroma that surround the hepatocytes as well as blood sinusoids and portal area [3, 26, 27].
+Also, the examination of the Acanthodactylus boskianus liver showed a mild amount of connective tissue stroma around the central vein as well as the sinusoidal walls and each portal area.
+These findings are in accordance with those displayed in the liver of some lizards, by some researchers who revealed that the parenchyma is supported by connective tissue stroma that surrounds the hepatocytes as well as sinusoids and portal area blood (Firmiano et al, 2011; Koca et al., 2004; Moura et al., 2009).

-In all the staining techniques utilized, we detected pigment-containing cells called melanomacrophages.
-This finding was reinforced by those observations conformed that the melano-macrophages are components of an internal, pigmented cell system in the liver and spleen tissues of some fishes, anurans and reptiles [27-31].
-In the same concern, Frye [32] reported that these cells are numerous in amphibians and reptiles, except among snakes, in which they are less plentiful.
-These cells have various functions among them synthesis of melanin, phagocytosis and neutralization of free radicals [29, 33].
-Thus, these cells are beneficial for poikilotherms, since they are not present in birds or mammals [34].
+In all the staining techniques utilized, we detected pigmentcontaining cells called melanomacrophages.
+This finding was reinforced by those observations confirmed that the melanomacrophages are components of an internal, pigmented cell system in the liver and spleen tissues of some fishes, anurans and reptiles (Manera et al., 2000; Sichel et al., 2002; Agius and Roberts, 2003; Zieri et al., 2007).
+In the same concern, Frye (1991) reported that these cells are numerous in amphibians and reptiles, except among snakes, in which they are less plentiful.
+These cells have various functions among them synthesis of melanin. phagocytosis and neutralization of free radicals (Sichel et al., 2002; Guida et al., 2004).
+Thus, these cells are beneficial for poikilotherms, since they are not present in birds or mammals (Kardong, 2005).